jayruin/web-epubs/README.md

 Optional parameters:

 - `date` parameter (defaults to date time now) which specifies the publication date.
 This parameter should be formatted as according to ePub specs.
 - `cover` parameter (defaults to "img/cover.jpg") which specifies the relative path to the cover image.
-This image should be in a file formatted that is supported by the ePub specs.
+This image should be in a file format that is supported by the ePub specs.

 ### _nav.json